ucf-sttc/navsim/README.md

 In the future, navsim may be compatible with a variety of simulators, but for now it uses A Realistc Open environment for Rapid Agent training(ARORA) Simulator, that is a highly attributed Unity3D GameEngine based Berlin city environment.

-You can either run navsim [inside container](#run-navsim-inside-container-preferred-and-recommended-way) or [witdirectly in host without container](#run-navsim-in-the-host-without-container).
+You can either run navsim [inside container](#run-navsim-inside-container-preferred-and-recommended-way) or [directly in host without container](#run-navsim-in-the-host-without-container).

 # Get the code